-Since the first half of 2020, all Winpak facilities in North America have been under some level of health state of emergency order restricting business activities, movement of people, size of groups and instituting mandatory quarantine for travelers.
+Since the first half of 2020, all Winpak facilities in North America have been directly impacted by health state of emergency orders restricting business activities, movement of people, size of groups and instituting mandatory quarantine for travelers.
+Several of these local orders were withdrawn in the first half of 2021.
 Wherever a shelter-in-place order or state of emergency was declared, local and federal authorities identified under specific acts, which essential industries could remain open and active until further notice.
 In all affected jurisdictions, Winpak was classified as an essential provider of packaging materials and machinery to the food and healthcare industries, and was being actively urged by its customers to provide uninterrupted supply of quality packaging materials and machinery to maintain their essential supply chains.
 As of the date of these interim financial statements, all Winpak production sites are operational and working with the complete support of equally determined suppliers and logistics companies servicing customers who face similar challenges to stay in operation and supply our communities with food and healthcare supplies.
 With the tremendous support and dedication of all stakeholders, the Company has spared no effort to strengthen a safe workplace in all production facilities as well as curb the spread of the virus through a comprehensive and as we have learned, expanding list of counter safety measures.
 All sites meticulously reviewed and updated their disaster mitigation and recovery plans for readiness in the face of any contamination.